UBC-STAT-IT/Documentation-Public/Nextcloud/Migration_and_Startup_Guide.md

 ![Alt text](../images/Nextcloud/image1.png)

+**If you already upgraded your client before the migration, skip to step 4.**

 2\.
-Click the **Sync now** button in the window and if the window shows a green checkmark and **All synced!** like the image above, then you can skip to step 6.
-If not, then continue to step 3.

-3\.
 Click the small downwards pointing arrow beside your name and then click Settings.

 ![Alt text](../images/Nextcloud/image3.png)

-4\.
+3\.
 Click the **General** menu option and click the **Check Now** button beside the "Automatically check for updates" checkbox.

 ![Alt text](../images/Nextcloud/image4.png)

 Follow the prompts on screen to install the latest version of the Nextcloud client.
 Reboot your device once completed.

+4\.
+Open the app like in step 1 and click the **Sync now** button in the window, wait for your files to sync and check if the window eventually shows a green checkmark and **All synced!**.

+If you do not receive the **All synced!** message, you can try re-installing Nextcloud from [here](https://nextcloud.com/install/) under **Download for Desktop**, try [adding another account](#add-another-account),  or contact Statistics IT support help@stat.ubc.ca.

+**Note**: If you find the macOS 12+ installer does not work, try the macOS Virtual Files 12+ installer.

 5\.
-Retry steps 1 and 2.
-If you still do not receive the **All synced!** message, you can try re-installing Nextcloud from [here](https://nextcloud.com/install/) under **Download for Desktop**, try [adding another account](#add-another-account),  or contact Statistics IT support help@stat.ubc.ca.

-**Note**: If you find the macOS 12+ installer does not work, try the macOS Virtual Files 12+ installer.

-6\.
 Go to the Nextcloud folder located on your device and check that your files can be opened, renamed, and saved.
 If so, then your client has been migrated successfully.

 ## Startup Guide